lab-v2/pyreason/README.md

 ```

 ### 2.1 Setup & Run on the ASU Agave Cluster (interactive)
-To create an Anaconda environment and activate it, and then clone the repository, type the following in your Agave terminal:
+To create an Anaconda environment and activate it, and then clone the repository, type the following in your Agave terminal.

+NOTE: This only needs to be done once.
+Once you've setup your environment you can run the interactive session directly.
 ```bash
 module load anaconda/py3
 conda create -n PYREASON